Is Clickbait Ever Okay? (7 Clickbait Examples)

 4. Create a Sense of Urgency

 A step up from appealing to emotions is to create the feeling that your reader needs to click on your title straight away, rather than scrolling past it.
 It can be used to suggest a simple, easily achieved solution, which is fine if the content delivers on that promise.
-Take a look at this example from The Muse:
+Take a look at these examples:

 Got an Hour?
 10 Things You Can Do To Improve Your Finances